What does JIT mean?

 JITT stands for Just In Time Training, a learning technique used to provide the most current and accurate information to learners.
 The technique encourages collaboration and interactivity to solve problems and learn.

-What is just in time training?
+What is just in time learning?

 JIT training naturally works best with microlearning as lessons are quick to create, easy to distribute and readily absorbed by the learners.
 It also works best with latest technologies like mobile learning whereby interactive microlessons can be distributed to a worker’s own mobile device and, as such, are available just by reaching into one’s pocket – there’s no need to set-up a laptop or carry around a stack of old, printed-out, single-page PDF microlessons that may or may not be out of date.